n0stalgic/N-EBCM/README.md

 # N-EBCM

-A miniature Anti-lock Braking System (ABS) demonstration project designed to showcase safety-critical software/firmware development practices.
+A miniature Anti-lock Braking System (ABS) demonstration project designed to experiment with safety-critical software/firmware.
 Runs on an Infineon AURIX TC375 Lite Kit and controls a single brake rotor test rig.

 ## Overview

-This project demonstrates the principles of safety-critical embedded systems by implementing a functional ABS on a small-scale brake setup.
-The AURIX TC375's multi-core architecture allows for proper separation of safety-critical and non-critical functions.
+This project explores basic principles of safety-critical embedded systems by implementing a functional ABS on a small-scale brake setup.
+The AURIX TC375's multi-core architecture provides seemingly countless facilities for safe hardware operation and software execution.
+I'm thinking I'll work on a CAN or SPI bootloader at some point in the future so that the application can be flashed via another MCU (I have an S32K I enjoy using).

 ## Core Assignment